Sagnac/Zernike.jl/README.md

 * `Polynomial` and `WavefrontError` types can be indexed (zero-based) to return a specific coefficient; their full vector of coefficients can be conveniently accessed using single-argument `getindex` (e.g. `z[]`, `w[]`);

+* Callable types can be called with complex arguments as a convenient method to evaluate them in Cartesian coordinates;

 * The Zernike polynomials are currently only valid up to degree ~812 at which point the maximum coefficient approaches the maximum for double-precision floating-point numbers (~1e308);
   + because 64-bit floats are used for an expanded range by default the coefficients are exactly accurate up to order ~47, limited by the 53-bit (~1e16) precision of the significand after which results are only approximate; if more accuracy is desired arbitrary precision or plain `Int`s can be specified by passing the appropriate type (`Int`, `BigInt`, `BigFloat`) as the third argument to `Zernike.radial_coefficients`;